 Although direct current electrode negative (DCEN or DC-) inputs less heat in the workpiece than DC+, most cast-iron rods use DC+ polarity.

-If you use DC-, you will get an unstable arc and spatter except if the rod specifically supports it.
+If you use DC-, you will get an unstable arc and spatter, except if the rod supports DC-.

 However, most rods can weld with alternating current (AC) if you encounter the arc blow defect (magnetic interference).

-If your stick welder has hot-start and arc-force capabilities, it would be better not to use them to avoid additional heat into the metal.
+If your stick welder has hot-start and arc-force capabilities, it would be best not to use them to avoid additional heat into the metal.

 But if your welder supports pulsed current, use it to reduce the total amount of heat in the casting.